 The workshop will be held virtually via Zoom.
 Participants will receive links to the meeting after registration.

 Registration is free, however attendance at all 5 parts is required.
 Please review the eligibility tab before registering.

-We invite public water utilities to attend this workshop.
+We invite public water utilities or city water policy leaders to attend this workshop.
+Spots are limited.
 Not sure if you qualify?
 Please contact us.